03egranados/InspireMe/README.txt

 Description:
 -------------
 Inspire Me is a basic web application for generating, saving, editing, and deleting quotes.
 It consists of a front-end interface for displaying and manipulating quotes from both an external API and a local database.
-The app allows you to fetch random quotes, save them to your database, edit existing quotes, and delete quotes you no longer want to store.
+The app allows you to fetch random quotes, save them to the database, edit existing quotes, and delete quotes you no longer want to store.

 Features:
 ---------